What Does IBM i 7.3 Have for System Administrators?

 7. PTF Automation

 Stay tuned to the HelpSystems blog for more information on the latest IBM i operating system enhancements.
-If you’re security-minded, be sure to check out our on-demand webinar and related blog post discussing the new security features in IBM i 7.3.
+If you’re security-minded, be sure to check out our on-demand webinar and related blog post which discusses security features with IBM i 7.3.